 If you’re looking to save money and cut down on some non-essential purchases, you might wonder if you can get away with brewing coffee more than once.
 It’s a reasonable thought but, unfortunately, we don’t recommend it.
 Once you use coffee grounds, most of the oils and chemicals that were present have already been extracted, and there isn’t much left that you can use to make a tasty cup of coffee.

 Even though we don’t recommend using coffee grounds more than once, we do have some fun suggestions for how you can repurpose used coffee grounds around your house.
 In this article, we explain why we don’t suggest brewing the coffee grounds multiple times and give you some alternative ideas for how you can make the most of your used coffee.

+The short answer is no, you shouldn’t use coffee grounds twice.
 The reason you shouldn’t brew coffee grounds twice lies in the extraction process.
 When you bring hot water in contact with ground coffee, it starts to dissolve, and the oils and flavor compounds begin to mix into the water, ultimately producing the flavor we all know and love.
 Once those compounds have been extracted from the coffee grounds, they’re gone.
 Using the same coffee grounds again will create a cup of coffee with a completely different set of flavors compared to the original cup — rather than a slightly weaker version of the same cup.

 Another problem with reusing coffee grounds is over-extraction.
 Imagine that you finish brewing your cup of coffee and then immediately pour more water through the grounds creating a second cup.
 This is very similar to simply letting water sit in contact with your coffee grounds for longer, which results in a bitter, astringent taste.
 If you’ve ever made French press coffee and accidentally let it sit for too long, you probably are familiar with the harsh flavors you get when coffee is over-extracted.